pierrediedhiou/cybersecurity-journey/glossary.md

 - **RAM** — Random Access Memory, volatile memory that stores data only while a system is powered on.
 Source of memory images in forensics
+- **REMnux** — A specialized Linux distribution designed for reverse engineering and malware analysis.
+Pre-installed with tools like Volatility, YARA, Wireshark, oledump and INetSim
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction